7 North - Pediatric Oncology Unit

 The Newborn Nursery at Strong Memorial Hospital provides care to newborns, as well as stable premature neonates.
 Specialized infant care is delivered to a variety of newborn patients in their transition to home, and a multi-disciplinary approach individualizes a plan that focuses on supporting the family dynamic.
 Coordinating our newborn nursery with our special care nursery provides a unique advantage to those patients requiring specialized infant care.

 The Short Stay Unit cares for patients from birth to 19 years, with limited severity illnesses requiring care anticipated to last less than 72 hours.
 Patients may require cardiopulmonary monitoring, oximetry, or minimal respiratory support.
 Examples of patients seen on this unit might include, but are not limited to those with asthma, bronchiolitis, pneumonia, allergic reaction, and febrile seizures.

 Pediatric Emergency Department (Peds ED)

-The Peds ED offers family centered care to those under the age of 19, seeking care for urgent and emergent issues.
-The unit is comprised of 18 general care beds, 1 critical care bed, 4 urgent care beds and the use of the 7 bed trauma bay which we share with the adult ED.
-The tertiary care offered at GCHaS has a complex case mix.
-From treat and release to acute critical care/trauma the staff are trained to function in a fast paced and challenging environment.
+The Peds ED offers family centered care to patients under the age of 19, seeking care for urgent and emergent issues.
+The unit is comprised of 18 general care beds and 1 critical care bed.
+We are the regional referral center for pediatric trauma.
+The tertiary care offered at Golisano Children’s Hospital has a diverse and complex case mix.
+From treat and release to acute critical care/trauma, our staff are trained to function in a fast-paced and challenging environment.